danilolapegna/Kintsugi-Publishing-Python-Suite/README.md

 This project uses OpenAI’s API for language tasks, supports configurable prompts, and offers a plugin-based architecture for maximum extensibility and flexibility.

 ## Features
-- Python + OpenAI-powered grammar reviewer, scientific reviewer, universal translator, and soon much more.
+- Python + OpenAI-powered grammar reviewer, scientific reviewer, universal translator, and soon much more: put your .docx or .txt in the input folder, choose the functionality, and the script will send those documents, in sequence, to OpenAI for translation, review or anything you like.
 - Supports multiple document formats (DOCX, TXT, MD).
 - Customizable configuration via `config.yaml` or CLI arguments.
 - Plugin-based architecture: easily add new functionalities like analytics and such.
 - For all code geeks: Modularized code with clear separation of concerns.

+## A bit more detail on how it works, in case you're interested

+The script processes documents (Word, text, or Markdown) by breaking them into meaningful sections based on headings or content.
+Each section is then sent to OpenAI, where it can be translated, improved, or analyzed according to the chosen functionality.
+Finally, each result is appended and saved into a txt file or embedded into a new .docx file (functionality in development).
+Short, uninformative sections are also automatically merged to ensure each request is substantial enough for the model.

 ## Usage